Ade Sutrisna

 Ade Sutrisna (9 March 1974 – 15 November 2016) was an Indonesian badminton player.

-Sutrisna won four medals at the Asian Championships and Asian Cup combined, which includes the Gold medal from 1996 Asian Championships with Chandra Wijaya.
-During most of the part of his career, he partnered with Wijaya and won titles in United States, Canada, Malaysia, Poland, India and Sweden; four of them being of Grand Prix level.
+Sutrisna won four medals at the Asian Championships and Asian Cup combined, which includes the gold medal from 1996 Asian Championships with Chandra Wijaya.
+During most of his career, he partnered with Wijaya and won titles in the United States, Canada, Malaysia, Poland, India, and Sweden, four of them at the Grand Prix level.
 He died of kidney failure at the age of 42 in 2016.